Welcome to Lee County's

 Q: When does the County Commission meet?

-A: Regularly scheduled weekly board meetings are held at 9:30 a.m.
-Tuesdays in the Commission Chambers in the Old Lee County Courthouse, 2120 Main St., downtown Fort Myers.
+A: Regularly scheduled board meetings are held the first and third Tuesdays of each month at 9:30 a.m. in the Commission Chambers in the Old Lee County Courthouse, 2120 Main St., downtown Fort Myers.
 Agendas, transcripts and video archives are all posted online.

 Q: How does Lee County meet the requirements of Florida's Sunshine law?